Welcome to today's edition of the Rush 24-7 podcast.

 Media says a bunch of right-wing wackos did it.

-Nope, the American people know the truth about Reagan and didn't want to see that fine man besmirched by Barbara Streisand and her husband in connection with CBS, particularly when he was was not able to defend himself about it or react to it.
+Nope, the American people know the truth about Reagan and didn't want to see that fine man besmirched by Barbara Streisand and her husband in connection with CBS, particularly when he was not able to defend himself about it or react to it.

 November 25th, 2003.

-That's why that stupid movie on the Reagans was a bunch of hogwash, because the essence of Reagan wasn't even in that movie because the people who hate Reagan don't.
+That's why that stupid movie on the Reagan's was a bunch of hogwash, because the essence of Reagan wasn't even in that movie, because the people who hate Reagan don't.

 I mean, they had the essence, and they're nowhere near oriented toward promoting that.

-So um at no time did I ever engage the public or encourage anybody to pull a movie.
+So at no time did I ever engage the public or encourage anybody to pull a movie.

-Um, the uh maybe we will do a movie, Lanny, how a stained blue dress destroyed a presidency.
+You know, maybe we will do a movie, Lanny, how a stained blue dress destroyed a presidency.

 You know, we could do that.

-Wait, but then we got after that we can go out and do the kidnapping and beheading of Bill Clinton and send it to some film festival, see what reaction we get to it is.
+After that, we can go out and do the kidnapping and beheading of Bill Clinton and send it to some film festival, see what reaction we get to it is.

-But uh at any rate, Lanny Davis uh may not have even he may probably just assumed, since I am the conservative movement.
+But at any rate, Lanny Davis may not have even, he may probably just assumed, since I am the conservative movement, since I am the leader of conservative thought, they just assumed Limbaugh had to be behind it.

 Because Limbaugh, they think, is the power that made ABC run this miniseries.